overonix/react-storage-provider/readme.md

 # React Storage Provider
 React Storage Provider binds your storage with react.
-By default it uses localStorage, also you can use asyncStorage with React Native.
+By default it uses localStorage.

 # Installation
 ```